jainsourabh2/logistics/documentation/logistics-real-time-flow/docs/intro.md

     terraform destroy

-If you face any errors, please contact xyz@google.com
+If you face any errors, please contact sourabhsjain@google.com or trushar@google.com

-## For General Users: